johnsosoka/ifpa-api-python/README.md

 ### Request Validation

-By default, the SDK validates request parameters using Pydantic models before sending requests to the API.
+By default, the client validates request parameters using Pydantic models before sending requests to the API.
 This catches invalid parameters early with clear error messages.

 To disable validation: